WebberZone/contextual-related-posts/readme.txt

 * Display excerpts in post.
 You can customize the length of the excerpt

 == Changelog ==

+= 1.6.2 =
+* Turned the credit option to false by default.
+This setting won't effect current users.
+* Turned off borders on post thumbnails.
+You can customise the CSS class "crp_thumb" to style the post thumbnail
+* From the next version, the plugin will display update information in your WP-Admin

 = 1.6.1 =
 * Fixed: Custom output was not detecting styles properly